MULEDASTAGIRIREDDY/cmoscourse/README.md

 Step 1 — Superimposing Both Load Curves

 <img width="738" height="329" alt="image" src="https://github.com/user-attachments/assets/9015dc1d-3d50-4139-9a48-dcde769283fc" />

 Figure 2 – NMOS and PMOS load curves merged on one IdsN vs Vout plot.
-PMOS runs top-right to bottom-left, NMOS runs bottom-left to top-right (~0:50–1:40)
+PMOS runs top-right to bottom-left, NMOS runs bottom-left to top-right.

-From observation, Vin and Vout are common to both transistors — the same Vin drives both gates, and the same Vout appears at both drains.
+From observation, Vin and Vout are common to both transistors  the same Vin drives both gates, and the same Vout appears at both drains.
 So for a given Vin:

-•One PMOS load curve is active (selected by that Vin value) •One NMOS load curve is active (selected by that same Vin value) •The intersection satisfies IdsP = -IdsN, which is the KCL constraint at the output node
++  PMOS load curve is active (selected by that Vin value)
++  NMOS load curve is active (selected by that same Vin value) •The intersection satisfies IdsP = -IdsN, which is the KCL constraint at the output node

-The slide states: 'Vin and Vout are common to PMOS and NMOS.
-Graphically, we will pick up Vin points from the intersection of corresponding load lines.'
++ Vin and Vout are common to PMOS and NMOS.
+Graphically, we will pick up Vin points from the intersection of corresponding load lines.

 WHY do they cross exactly once?
 The NMOS load curve rises from left to right (current increases as Vout increases, for fixed Vin).
 The PMOS load curve falls from right to left (current decreases as Vout decreases from Vdd).
 They are monotone in opposite directions — so they must cross exactly once.
 That crossing is the unique stable operating point.